The Streets at Southpoint: History

-On December 28, 2018, Sears announced it would be shuttering its location at the mall as part of a plan to close 80 stores nationwide.
-The store closed in March 2019.

-Southpoint Cinemas is an AMC movie megaplex that totals more than 56,000 square feet.
-The cinema is open 365 days a year.
+On December 28, 2018, it was announced Sears would shutter as part of an ongoing decision to phase out of its traditional brick-and-mortar format.
+On February 1, 2019, it was revealed that the previous Sears outpost was being considered as part of a future enhanced development envisioned for the property.
+On June 23, 2023, Brookfield, the mall development firm, had won the approval for an enhanced development to occur outside the mall which is set to include an additional 100,000 square feet of retail space, 300,000 square feet of offices, up to 200 hotel rooms, and more than 1,382 apartments.
+Brookfield had determined that it's appropriate to invest in the property as places like Fenton and Raleigh Iron Works come into the market.

+By 2023, since the government lockdown, The Streets at Southpoint had announced several newest additions, among them are Peloton, Warby Parker, Offline by Aerie, Evereve, LoveSac, and Lovisa, in addition to a new much larger store format for Apple.

+In December 2024, it was announced that Dick's House of Sport, a concept by Dick's Sporting Goods will be replacing Sears.
+The store is set to open October, 2025.

 List of anchor stores

 Architecture

 The Streets at Southpoint was designed and developed by Urban Retail Properties with an old-fashioned Main Street concept.
 RTKL Associates Inc. served as the architect and also provided environmental graphic design services, incorporating the logo design throughout the development, reinforcing the shopping center's identity.
 The mall is a "hybrid mall," combining a traditional enclosed mall with an outdoor pedestrian wing.
 A 70-feet glass wall separates the two portions of the mall.

 The Streets at Southpoint's developer, Jim Farrell, wanted to add to the Main Street feel, envisaging playing children as a fixture of the mall.
 He enlisted A.R.T.
 Design Group to create statues of some of the children of local leaders.
 There are 23 statues in total throughout the mall, taking three years to create.

 Over 2 million red bricks were used to line both the exterior and interior of the mall.
 Architects were inspired by downtown of Durham and the brick façades of the buildings at UNC and on Franklin Street.
 Hand rails throughout the mall include pieces of maps of Durham.
 The food court, entitled "Fork in the Road," was inspired by old tobacco warehouses.

 A 70-foot smokestack can be found at the end of the outdoor stretch of the mall in an effort to pay homage to the heritage of downtown Durham.
 Mature trees and shrubbery were shipped in from other locations in order to make the mall seem as if it has been in Durham for a long time.
 The outdoor Main Street includes larger retailers and stand-alone restaurants such as The Cheesecake Factory.